 So let’s start with the first question.
 The Brooklyn Navy Yard is located on the banks of the Wallabout Bay, a bend in the East River located opposite Manhattan’s Corlears Hook.
 The Yard has grown considerably since it was established in 1801 with the purchase of 23 acres of land on the bay’s western shore.
 Today, it encompasses 300 acres that encircle the bay from west to east, bounded by Little Street and Navy Street to the west, Flushing Avenue to the south, and Williamsburg Street, Kent Avenue, and Division Avenue to the east. >> Continue reading

-Support for development of neighborhood-based tour offered by a non-profit organization
+Support for development of neighborhood tour offered by a non-profit organization // 2012

 During the spring of 2012, Turnstile Tours provided support to staff members at St. Nick’s Alliance to develop and offer a walking tour focused on sites of historical significance in Williamsburg, a neighborhood in North Brooklyn, that wove together stories of sites, residents, and the organization’s impact over time on issues related to affordable housing, crime, care for senior citizens, public art, and youth programs.
 Turnstile Tours provided support by providing feedback on place-based storytelling techniques, incorporation of primary sources, past-present connections, and methods for engaging attendees.

-Technical assistance in walking tour development and delivery for neighborhood place-marking initiative
+Technical assistance in walking tour development for neighborhood placemaking initiative // 2012